Firefighter Recruitment Minimum Standards

 - Peripheral vision/Visual field performance without correction shall be 140 degrees in the horizontal meridian of each eye.

-- Average hearing loss in the unaided ear cannot be greater than 40 decibels (dB) at 500 Hz, 1000 Hz, and 2000 Hz when the audiometric device is calibrated to ANSI Z24.5.
+- Average hearing loss in the unaided ear cannot be greater than 40 decibels (dB) at 500 Hz, 1000 Hz and 3000 Hz when the audiometric device is calibrated to AMSO Z24.5.

-- Other medical/physical requirements as outlined in the current edition of NFPA 1582 standard on Comprehensive Occupational Medical Program for Fire Departments.
+- Other medical/physical requirements must be met as outlined in the current edition of NFPA 1582, Standard on Comprehensive Occupational Medical Program for Fire Departments.

 - Must be a citizen or legally able to work in the United States.